onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 we're special in that we recognize that we're not special and our worldview is universal for all of humanity

-We seek certainty but the only thing that’s certain is Is it fair to say that the implications of godels incompleteness theorem is that we can be certain that there will always be uncertainty?
+We seek certainty but the only thing that’s certain is we can be certain that there will always be uncertainty Is it fair to say that the implications of godels incompleteness theorem is that we can be certain that there will always be uncertainty?

 Oneness - unity is strength - bulgarian parable about the sticks